First Principles of Good Play

 their effectiveness 'on the ball' when they receive it.

-In this video watch how players constantly use footwork to change the picture and improve the position of the ball.
+In the next video watch how players constantly use footwork to change the picture and improve the position of the ball.

 Another way to look at First principles of good play is to look at the :